chuongmep/JupyterBIM/README.md

 # JupyterBIM

 A project allows explore power of Data in AEC by connect interactive with Jupyter Notebook.
+Basically, you can easy write documentations, execute your code with any language like Python, C#, Javascript, etc. and visualize your data.

 ![](pic/connection.png)